-Anecdotal evidence, particularly in Chinese traditional medicine, shows that rambutan can be used to break fevers and tackle other inflammatory conditions, including gout, headaches, stomach upset and arthritis.
+Anecdotal evidence, particularly in Chinese traditional medicine, shows that rambutan can be used to break fevers and tackle other inflammatory conditions, including gout, headaches, stomach upset, and arthritis.

-Few people realize that an adequate vitamin C intake is essential for the production of healthy sperm.
+Vitamin C intake is essential for the production of healthy sperm.
 Rambutan happens to be high in this key antioxidant vitamin, and can, therefore, help men overcome problems with virility or infertility.